gjurgensen/gjurgensen.github.io/_posts/2021-11-13-FavoriteTactics.md

   _env hnil cont.
 {% endhighlight %}

 `env` will create a list of all of the hypotheses in our current environment (i.e. proof state).
-However, tactics can't easily "return" values, so we are instead forced into a continuation-passing paradigm in order to use value built by `env`.
+However, tactics can't easily "return" values, so we are instead forced into a continuation-passing paradigm in order to use the value built by `env`.
 The second argument to `env` is its continuation, which should be a tactic function expecting a list as an argument.
 For more information on this strategy, see section 14.3, "Functional Programming in Ltac", in Chlipala's [*Certified Programming with Dependent Types*](http://adam.chlipala.net/cpdt/cpdt.pdf#section.14.3).

 {% highlight Coq %}
 Ltac _list_minus ls1 ls2 keep cont :=